bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 Select the current Azure resource group and look for the ``Public IP`` resource.
 You should see at least 2 entries there - one for the Kubernetes master and the other for the MongoDB instance.
+You may have to ``Refresh`` the Azure web page listing the resources in a resource group for the latest changes to be reflected.

-Select the ``Public IP`` resource that is attached to your service (it should have the Kubernetes cluster name alongwith a random string), select ``Configuration`` and add the DNS name that you configured in the ConfigMap earlier.
+Select the ``Public IP`` resource that is attached to your service (it should have the Kubernetes cluster name alongwith a random string), select ``Configuration``, add the DNS name that was added in the ConfigMap earlier, click ``Save``, and wait for the changes to be applied.

+To verify the DNS setting is operational, you can run ``nslookup <dns name added in ConfigMap>`` from your local Linux shell.

 This will ensure that when you scale the replica set later, other MongoDB